 The White House has announced that President Obama will sign an executive order prohibiting federal contractors from discriminating against individuals on the basis of sexual orientation or gender identity, a move the White House hopes will pressure Congress into passing legislation banning employment discrimination against the lesbian, gay, bisexual and transgender (LGBT) community.
-The Senate… Continue Reading
+The Senate passed… Continue Reading

 The EEOC has been challenging the legality of releases, attacking certain language that some employers consider standard.
 The EEOC responds that it is merely acting consistently with its 1997 Enforcement Guidance on what it considers “non-waivable rights.”
 So, what has drawn the EEOC’s adverse attention?

 To Andy Griffith Show aficionados, Andy was a true leader.
 Barney?
 Well, not so much.
 Why?
 Barney thought his job was to enforce rules, that any infraction had to be punished, that only then could appropriate respect for the rules and for authority be engendered.
 These sound like good things.
 So why did Barney seem to get it so wrong?

 Employer costs for meeting the overtime exemptions under the Fair Labor Standards Act (FLSA) will be increasing but not imminently.
 The process for that increase surely has begun.
 On March 13, 2014, President Obama instructed the Department of Labor (DOL) to review the “white collar” exemptions from the FLSA.
 As readers know, an employer is not… Continue Reading

 Employers have long been under an obligation to provide employees and prospective employees with prior written notice that a credit report – a “consumer report” in the language of the Fair Credit Reporting Act (FCRA) – may be obtained about them.
 The FCRA specifically requires this notice to be “in a document that consists solely… Continue Reading